canjs/canjs/view/mustache/mustache.md

 Sections are the army-knife of Mustache templates.
 They will evaluate the token given the current context and render the block.

-Once inside a section, it will reset the current context to the value for which its iterating.
+Once inside a section, it will reset the current context to the value for which it's iterating.

-This is useful for itterating over an array or just evaluating objects true/false.
+This is useful for iterating over an array or just evaluating an object's boolean equivalent.

-### Falsys or Empty Arrays
+### Falseys or Empty Arrays

-If the value returns a `false`, `undefined`, `null`, `""` or `[]` we consider that a 'fasly' value.
+If the value returns a `false`, `undefined`, `null`, `""` or `[]` we consider that a *falsey* value.

-If the value is a falsy, the section will NOT render the block between the pound and slash.
+If the value is falsey, the section will **NOT** render the block between the pound and slash.

 	{